Skip to content

 {

-/* Accumulate unmapped ranges */
+/* Accumulate the (now-compatible) range */

 if (gather->start > iova)